maurer2/typescript-improvements-slides/slides/slides/slides.md

 ## Nominal typing

 Nominal typing means that types are compatible if they have the same name or are declared as subtypes.
 More commonly used in mainstream OOP languages like Java.
-Flow uses nominal typings for class-related types.
+Flow uses nominal typing for class-related types.

 Classes

 ```java
 public interface IMacBookAnimal {}
 public record MacBook(String colour) implements IMacBookAnimal {}